Advanced Clinical Practice (MSc)

 Successful completion of two Independent/ Supplementary Prescribing results in a registerable qualification with the Nursing and Midwifery Council (NMC) and the Health and Care Professions Council (HCPC).

-- Have a minimum of two years' post registration experience and work in a practice role, which involves regular patient/client contact.
+- A reference from your employer to confirm you are a qualified healthcare practitioner with a minimum of two years' full-time equivalent post-registration experience and work in a practice role which involves regular patient/client contact.

-- Be registered with the appropriate statutory regulatory body (PSRB) for their profession (such as the HCPC or NMC).
-You will also need to secure relevant clinical placements for specific modules.
+- Your professional body registration number which shows that you are currently registered with the appropriate statutory regulatory body (PSRB) for your profession (such as the HCPC or NMC).

 - Why have you selected this programme?